 1. Competition is open to PPAI member distributors and industry-recognized regional associations.

-3. Entry must be a single program utilizing at least one or more imprinted promotional products either exclusively or in conjunction with other media.
-Note: A program is not a collection of promotional products with the same imprint unless they are part of a strategic campaign.
+3. Entry must be a single program utilizing at least one, or more imprinted promotional products either exclusively, or in conjunction with other media.
+Please note: A program is not a collection of promotional products with the same imprint unless they are part of a strategic campaign.

 4. Program must have a clearly defined objective, definable execution and reportable results.